 Make connections and obtain references from friends or colleagues who work in these companies.
-If someone working in these companies refers you, your chances of being shortlisted for interviews will increase.
+Your chances of getting a job interview will increase if someone working in these companies refers you.

 Try contacting or connecting with people who are working for the company you’re aiming for via Twitter, Quora, or other social media platforms.
 Keep in mind that your first point of contact with them is essentially a cover letter.
 Don’t just say, “Hello, I’m Interested in your organization please refer me”.

 Instead, tell them your qualifications & why you deserve that job.
 Take time to be creative and be as crisp and quick as possible.

 Also read: How to find your next PM Job?